gmh5225/CodeLens/README.md

 # CodeLens

 CodeLens is a command-line tool for analyzing source code repositories.
-It can analyze both local directories and GitHub repositories, generating comprehensive markdown reports suitable for LLM (Large Language Model) processing.
+It can analyze both local directories and Remote repositories, generating comprehensive markdown reports suitable for LLM (Large Language Model) processing.

 ## Features